-EDRA presents a number research and design awards at the annual EDRA conference, including the Student Paper award and the Student Design Poster Award.
+EDRA presents a number research and design awards at the annual EDRA conference, including the Best Student Paper Award and the Best Student Design Poster Award.

 We seek the best student work for these awards: thought-provoking research and forward-thinking design concepts that exemplify EDRA’s principles.
 The awards program is a fantastic opportunity for students to receive recognition for their work, move forward in their thesis or dissertation writing, and contribute to the body of knowledge and practice that makes EDRA the leader in environmental design research.

-- December 1, 2017: Submission deadline for abstracts of Papers and Design Posters to be considered for the awards
+- December 9, 2019: Submission deadline for Papers and Design Posters to be considered for the awards

 Papers co-authored by faculty members must have an accompanying letter describing the extent of the faculty member’s involvement in the work and a signed letter of nomination from your advisor.
 The student must be first author and conference presenter.